 Second, the self-critical and ever renewing nature of reason prevents morality from being defined by solid axioms and rules.
 What is bad and what is good is subject to continuous reflection and cannot be caught in an ultimate law or anything of such nature.
 Moral consideration thus has no real product; it is not sure that she who thinks about morality, automatically will come to the right deed.
 Nor is moral action something that we can learn, as a coherent palette of correct decisions.
 In addition to this, thinking neither deals with visible or tangible input.
 As stated before, thinking deals with exactly those matters which escape our immediate perception.
 In order to think, one must refrain from the concrete things.

-When it comes to morality, that means that thinking is not automatically linked to moral action in concrete situations.
-The issue that seems to arise then is how this intangible process of thinking can result in something valuable for the concrete world, if both the process itself and its results are not particular in any sense (LM 426).
+When it comes to morality, that means that thinking is not automatically linked to moral action in concrete situations. how then doesthis intangible process of thinking can result in something valuable for the concrete world, if both the process itself and its results are not particular in any sense (LM 426)?

 2.3 The Risks of Thinking

-In order to establish the link between morality and thinking, Arendt first needs to argue how to think of these as universal capacities.
+In order to establish the link between morality and thinking, Arendt first articulates how to think of these as universal capacities.
 She does this by first examining why the form of thought mentioned beforeseems absentso often.
 As described above, thinking implies an interruption of the current actions and brings about insecurity.
 It destabilizes previous certainties, concepts and values and forces us to refrain from our concrete activity for a while.
 Due to this unraveling nature, thinking can cause the thinker to be both agitated and paralyzed at the same time.
 This can be valuable but it has just as well a dangerous side.
 When everything escapes fixation, it may seem like there is no way out of that paralyzed state of doubt.
 The risk that looms there is nihilism; if we cannot establish stable criteria on what is “the right thing to do”, we might as well conclude that there is no such thing as the right thing to do.

 Contrary to nihilism but equally linked to the unease that the unraveling nature of thinking causes, lies the opposite dangerof conventionalism.
 Both nihilism and conventionalism equally entail a strong binding to old forms and values—be it in a negative or affirmative way respectively (TMC 435).Conventionalism, or theavoidance of thinking,does have more damaging implications though.
 Whereas the nihilist is overly critical, the conventionalist easily forgets about his critical capacity to think at all.
 When this happens, it is not only easy to cling to existing criteria, but it also becomes very easy to uncritically follow new codes, rules and paradigms.
 In this warning it becomes clear how the theme of—critical—thinking has, in one way or another, always been central to Arendt’s work.
 Once more she here reminds us of 20th century totalitarianism as the actual horrific consequencethat can happen when we neglect our capacity to think critically (TMC 436).
 Arendt acknowledges the insecurity and unease that thinking can entail, but in the same argument she shows that both nihilism and conventionalism are, in a sense, the “easy ways out”.
 They are fallacies that arise when people give in to this unease and neglect the more challenging, but ever existing capacity to think critically.